MamidalaV/UFOs/README.md

 # UFOs

 ## PURPOSE:
-The purpose of this project is to create a web application usong HTML and JavaScript that has the data of all UFOs sighted in Unites States between Jan 1, 2010 and Jan 13, 2010.
+The purpose of this project is to create a web application using HTML and JavaScript.
+The source data has all the UFOs sighted in Unites States between Jan 1, 2010 and Jan 13, 2010.

 ## BUILD: